\"Writing.Com

 Army, 3rd US Army; and 7th US Army were all poised to head into the Siegfried Line; and so began the Rhine offensive.

-Soon after, the Third Army came up against Metz, part of the Maginot Line and one of the most heavily fortified cities in Western Europe.
+Soon after, the Third Army came up against Metz, part of the Maginot Line and one of Western Europe's most heavily fortified cities.
 The city could not be bypassed, as several of its forts had guns directed at Moselle crossing sites and the main roads in the area.
 It could also be used as a stronghold to organize a German counter-attack to the Third Army's rear.

 In the following Battle of Metz, the Third Army, while victorious, took heavy casualties.